drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 2: Quinolinecarbonitriles

-The observed drop in the biological activity indicates that the cyano group may be involved in the formation of a hydrogen bond with the receptor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-2-quinolinecarbonitriles-48a0eebc'><i class='fa fa-play' aria-hidden='true'></i></button>The observed drop in the biological activity indicates that the cyano group may be involved in the formation of a hydrogen bond with the receptor.
 This hypothesis has been confirmed by molecular modeling and X-ray crystallographic studies.
 *[molecular modeling]: A field that models molecular behavior with theoretical methods and computational techniques.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer